-Anthropologists believe the use of wool came out of the challenge to survive.
+Anthropologists believe the use of wool came out of the challenge to survive in early human history.
 Humans had to find a means of warmth and protection.
-This served as the beginnings on how wool is made.
+This served as the beginnings if we want to look at how is wool made.

 Most early humans in the Neolithic Age wore animal pelts as clothing.
 These were durable, warm and comfortable.
 Humans soon started developing basic processes and primitive tools for making wool.